Savijapasandul/TempoPlan_Flet_Python/README.md

 # TempoPlan_Flet_Python

-### RoomReservePro
+### TempoPlan

 #### Description:
-RoomReservePro is a Python application designed to manage room reservations.
+TempoPlan is a Python application designed to manage room reservations.
 It utilizes Supabase as the backend for storing and retrieving data.
 The application provides various functionalities for users:

 #### Features:
 - **User Authentication:**